ilyaslanang/capstone_project/README.md

 The test include (tests):

 `dbt_expectations.expect_table_row_count_to_equal_other_table` : Checks the row count of this model and compares it to the row count of the stg_product table or model.
 Some optional parameters are used such as group_by, compare_group_by, factor, row_condition, and compare_row_condition.

+You can see the complete configuration in this [*schema.yml*](https://github.com/ilyaslanang/capstone_project/blob/main/dbt_project/models/dbt-fct/schema.yml)

 ### Running the DBT on airflow